Biran Damla Yılmaz

-Biran Damla Yılmaz (born 28 June 1997) is a Turkish actress and model.
-She played in many drama series such as Baraj, Canevim and Kırgın Çiçekler.
+Biran Damla Yılmaz (born 28 June 1997) is a Turkish actress.
+She is known for Baraj and Kırgın Çiçekler.

 Education

+Her family works in film industry.
 After studying at a conservatory, she started her acting career in 2014 while still being a student.
 Her first notable role, which marked her television debut, was a role in the TV series Yasak.
 Her breakthrough came when she was cast in the series Kırgın Çiçekler.
 Ever since she has continued her career both in television and cinema.
-In 2020, she was cast in a leading role in the series Baraj, an adaptation of the 1977 Turkish movie with the same name.
+In 2020, she was cast in a leading role in the series Baraj, an adaptation of Türkan Şoray, Tarık Akan's 1977 Turkish movie with the same name.